data-science-coursework/IJC437-PM25-Sheffield-Leeds/data/raw/README.md

 ## Raw data

-This folder contains the raw PM2.5 monitoring data used in the analysis.
+This folder contains the PM2.5 monitoring data used in the analysis.
-The datasets were obtained from UK air quality monitoring stations and include daily measurements from the following sites:
+The datasets were obtained from UK air quality monitoring stations as yearly dataset for each monitoring site.
+Prior to analysis, unnecessary variables were removed, and yearly files were combined into 4 site-level datasets using microsoft excel.
+These datasets were imported into R for further cleaning and analyses.

+They include daily measurements from the following sites:

 - Leeds Centre
 - Leeds Headingley Kerbside
 - Sheffield Barnsley Road
 - Sheffield Tinsley

-Columns not necessary for the coursework were removed from the datasets

-All cleaning, aggregation, and processing steps were performed using R scripts contained in the main repository.
+All further cleaning, aggregation, statistical analysis and visualisations were performed using R scripts contained in the main repository.